ryousei/demu/README.md

 ## Overview
 DEMU is a software-based network emulator implemented as a DPDK application.
 Conventional software-based emulator such as NetEm and dummynet have problems on the throughput of packet forwarding and the accuracy of emulation.
 DEMU addresses this problem by using a high-performance user-land network framework, i.e., DPDK, and it can emulate latencies on the order of 10ms for short-packet traffic at the 10GbE line rate with high accuracy.

-DEMU is released under the BSD-3-Clause lisense.
+DEMU is released under the BSD-3-Clause license.

 ### Features